Breaking Benjamin: Ember (2017–2018)

-Aurora and non-album collaboration singles (2018–2022)
+Aurora (2018–2022)

 In an interview in December 2018, Burnley stated there will be an album of acoustic renditions of past songs in 2019.
 In July 2019, Burnley confirmed during a radio interview that the new acoustic album will feature collaborations from Red, Underoath, Saint Asonia, and Lacey Sturm.

 The band's 2019 North American headline tour with Chevelle and Three Days Grace went from July 21 to September 25.

 On October 28, 2019, the band officially announced the album Aurora via their official social media pages, with a release date of January 24, 2020.
 They also announced their 2020 co-headlining North American tour with Korn.
 On December 6, 2019, the band released "Far Away" featuring Scooter Ward of Cold, the first single from Aurora.
 On January 10, 2020, the band released an acoustic version of "Red Cold River" featuring Spencer Chamberlain of Underoath.
 In March 2020, they announced their summer 2020 tour, with Bush, Theory of a Deadman, Saint Asonia, and Cory Marks.
 On May 19, 2020, the band announced the cancellation of the tour due to the COVID-19 pandemic.

 On July 10, 2020, the band released a cover of the Goo Goo Dolls' "Iris", with singer Diamante.

 In September 2021, the band played US tour with Papa Roach and Memphis May Fire, in April-May 2022 - with Seether, Starset and Lacey Sturm.

 In August 2022, the band released a collaborative song with Starset called "Waiting on the Sky to Change".

-Return to touring and upcoming 7th studio album (2022–present)
+Touring and upcoming seventh studio album (2022–present)

 From August through October 2022, Breaking Benjamin toured North America co-headlining with Alice in Chains and Bush as a special guest.
 The band toured with Bush in April and May 2023.

 In a May 2023 interview, Jasen Rauch stated the band has been writing a new album "for a little over a year".
 In July 2023, Keith Wallen confirmed that the band was working on new music and that a release could happen within a year.

 From July through September 2023, the band supported Disturbed in a North American tour alongside Jinjer.
 In 2024, the band played three tours: an acoustic tour in January supported by Keith Wallen, a tour in March-April with Daughtry and Catch Your Breath, and a fall co-headline tour with Staind (supported by Daughtry and Lakeview).

 On October 15, 2024, Breaking Benjamin announced they had signed with BMG as their new record label.
 The next day, on October 16, the band released "Awaken", the first single off the upcoming seventh studio album.